 In Native American culture, direct eye contact can be perceived as disrespectful or an invasion of the individual’s privacy.
-Despite cultural differences, the nurse should practice culturally competent care by respecting the patient’s cultural beliefs and traditions.
+The nurse should practice culturally competent care by respecting the patient’s cultural beliefs and traditions regardless of cultural differences.

 Organ donation is not common among Native Americans.
 Members of this culture believe that organ donation is not only a physical sacrifice, but a spiritual sacrifice as well.